 • Management – How will the profit share arrangement be managed between the parties?

-• Liability – How is liability shared between the parties?
+• Liability – How will liabilities be shared between the parties?

 Need Help With A Profit Sharing Agreement?